One week.

 I have the most kick-ass support of family and friends.

-My husband ROCKS as far as being by my side when I need him OR not....and he knows the difference without me having to say one way or the other.
+OR not....and he knows the difference without me having to say one way or the

 I am uninjured.